 If the idea of the body being able to reduce the DC fibrous tissue makes sense to you, then give it your best effort for a few months and see what happens for you.

-In many cases, those who have had prior Dupuytren’s contracture hand surgery can see some improvement with natural treatment, but the results are not as good as if they did not have hand surgery, due to increased scar formation and tissue loss.
+In many cases, those who have had prior Dupuytren’s contracture hand surgery can see some improvement with natural treatment.
+However, the results are not as good as if they did not have hand surgery, due to increased scar formation and tissue loss.

 What do I have to do to get started with my natural Dupuytren's treatment?

-- Determine the exact size, shape, density and degree of adhesion of your lumps and cords, using the detailed notes provided.
+Determine the exact size, shape, density and degree of adhesion of your lumps and cords, using the detailed notes provided.
 It is essential to follow this information correctly and faithfully.
 The details are critical to your success because it guides your treatment plan and all dosages.

 How long have you used your system to treat Dupuytren’s contracture?
 How many people have you helped?

 On average, DCI receives 8-10 reports of moderate to marked improvement of Dupuytren’s contracture (up to complete elimination) for every one report of failure; a very good success rate, indeed.

 How long does it take to start seeing results from this natural Dupuytren's treatment?